 After an overwhelming and fulfilling adventure of this glorious monument to the Inca achievement, you will return to Machu Picchu Pueblo, where you will board the Vistadome train to Cusco.
-Upon arrival at the Poroy station, just outside of Cusco, you will be greeted by a driver and transferred to your accommodations within the city.
+Upon arrival at the Poroy station, which is located just outside of Cusco, you will be greeted by a driver and transferred to your accommodations within the city.
 Fall asleep dreaming of today's once in a lifetime experience!

 Sadly, you have reached your final day in Peru.
 You will be transferred to the airport in good time to board your international departure flight home...Buen Viaje!
 (This service is on a private basis.)

 Hotel Pakaritampu is located in the city of Ollantaytambo, in the heart of the Sacred Valley of the Incas, an hour and a half by car from the Cusco.
 The train station of Ollantaytambo offers easy access to Machu Picchu, on a scenic journey that is just 1 hour and 15 minutes away from the hotel.
 The property boasts 37 guestrooms that feature spectacular views of the area, picturesque balconies, and private bath with hot water and a shower.
 Nestled in the mystical wonders of the Andes, you will be surrounded by picturesque gardens and a variety of flora typical of the region, and offers extraordinary views of the archaeological center and the nearby mountains.

 *Pricing is based on two persons traveling together, based on availability, subject to change.